MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 * Network ACLs are unique in terms of being able to explicitly deny certain IP ranges.
 * NACLs cannot be assigned to AWS resources - only subnets.
 * Used together with Security Groups to add explicit Deny (Bad IPs/Nets).
-* Each subnet can have ony NACL (default or custom).
+* Each subnet can have only one NACL (default or custom).
 * A single NACL can be associated with **many subnets**.

 ## Security Groups (SG)